lord-dubious/understand.me/docs/developer_guide/part2_development_environment_setup.md

     }
     ```

 With these steps completed, your development environment should be ready for building and testing the "Understand.me" application.
-Refer to individual service documentation (Supabase, Expo, PicaOS, etc.) for more advanced configurations.
+Refer to individual service documentation (Supabase, Expo, AI Orchestration Layer, etc.) for more advanced configurations.